BBN Constraint on Heavy Neutrino Production and Decay: Heavy Neutrino Decay During BBN

 The decay coefficients for leptonic decay modes are

 Here the flavor indices are not summed over, we assume that $\nu_4$ mixes with $\nu_a$, and $b\neq a$.
+For simplicity, we make the approximation that $\sin^2\theta_W \simeq 1/4$.
 It is worth noting that when all final state neutrino(s) and charged leptons have the same flavor, there are interference effects between Feynman diagram contributions.
 Kinematically, for $\nu_4$ mass below the pion mass threshold, it can only decay into light neutrinos and $e^\pm$.

-For $\nu_4$ mass above the pion mass threshold but below a few GeV, the heavy neutrino can have two-body decay into a pion plus a lepton.
-The corresponding decay coefficients are
+For $\nu_4$ mass above the pion or kaon mass thresholds but below GeV scale, the dominant heavy neutrino decay modes are into a lepton and a meson $\mathfrak{m} = \pi, K$.
+The corresponding decay coefficients are~\cite{Bondarenko:2018ptm},